 Bending and Setting the Curve

 Don’t you hate the runaround – having to go one place for something, and another for something else?
 Welcome to the “end of the runaround” in metal and steel bending.
-Advanced Waterjet performs all types of metal and steel bending.
+Advanced Waterjet now has the ability to perform all types of metal and steel bending.
 Our new 80-ton Amada Press Brake is capable of bending thicknesses up to .25" thick and 8' long.